 While international travellers are still strongly recommended to undertake either a rapid antigen (RA) test or polymerase chain reaction (PCR) test after arriving in Australia, they are not required to self-quarantine whilst awaiting a result in Victoria, regardless of vaccination status.

-However, anyone who develops COVID-19 symptoms (e.g. cough, fever, fatigue, headache, loss of smell) within 7 days of arriving in Australia must undertake a rapid antigen (RA) or PCR COVID-19 test.
-(If taking a PCR test, you must also self-quarantine until a negative result is received.)
+However, anyone who develops COVID-19 symptoms (e.g. cough, fever, fatigue, headache, loss of smell) within 7 days of arriving in Australia must undertake a rapid antigen (RA) or PCR COVID-19 test (If taking a PCR test, you must also self-quarantine until a negative result is received.)

 According to current Victorian health directives, anyone who receives a positive COVID-19 test result from an RA test at home must legally report it to the Victorian Department of Health through the online COVID-19 Positive Rapid Antigen Test Self-Reporting Form.